cuthbertLab/music21/music21/demos/bhadley/mrjobaws/howtogetstarted.rst

 7. Now you're ready to deploy your job!
 Enter into command line `python nameOfMRJOB.py -r emr < NAME_OF_INPUT_FILE.txt > NAME_OF_DESIRED_OUTPUT_FILE`

-	Your terminal will show a brief, summary, log of what's happending with your job:
+	Your terminal will show a brief, summary, log of what's happening with your job:

-	* `Uploading input to ..., creating tmp directory...., writing master bootstrap script, Copying non-input files into` The first step that mrjob does is uplad your scripts, bootstrapping files, data input, etc. to a folder in s3 (Amazon's online cloud storage system.)
+	* `Uploading input to ..., creating tmp directory...., writing master bootstrap script, Copying non-input files into` The first step that mrjob does is upload your scripts, bootstrapping files, data input, etc. to a folder in s3 (Amazon's online cloud storage system.)
 This won't take long.
 	* `Creating Elastic MapReduce job flow`, `Job flow created with ID: .....` Now your job has been created!
-You will be able to view your job and its status realtime if you log into your aws account, click on AWS Management Console, then Amazon Elastic MapReduce tab.
+You will be able to view your job and its status real-time if you log into your aws account, click on AWS Management Console, then Amazon Elastic MapReduce tab.
 	You should see your job there with a status such as "STARTING".
 If at any time you'd like to t erminate your taks, you can easily do this through this window.